bitrise-io/devcenter/_articles/en/reviews/test-reports.md

 * plist
 * JUnit XML

+You can use Test Reports with four of our testing Steps:

+* **Xcode Test**
+* **Android Unit Test**
+* **iOS Device Testing**
+* **Virtual Device Testing for Android**

-To use Test Reports, you have to make sure your test results, in either of these formats, are deployed in the designated deploy directory.
-From there, the `Deploy to Bitrise.io` Step will do the rest: it can read the results and send it to Test Reports!
+These Steps will run the tests defined in your repository and then store the output in an Environment Variable.
+The **Deploy to Bitrise.io** Step will do the rest: it can read the results and send it to Test Reports.

 ## Configuring Test Reports

-Test Reports requires no complicated configuration: you just need to opt in and make sure that the testing Steps deploy their output to the correct directory.
+Test Reports doesn't require any sort of complicated configuration.
+All you need is to have tests in your repository, and two Steps in your Workflow.

+{% include message_box.html type="important" title="Device testing with Firebase" content="We have two Steps that use the Firebase Test Lab for device testing: iOS Device Testing and Virtual Device Testing for Android.
+These Steps also deploy their test results to Test Reports but you need to opt into using them first: on the Settings tab of your app, go to the Device Testing option and set the toggle to enabled.

+Read more about device testing on Bitrise in the [Device testing for iOS](/testing/device-testing-for-ios/) and the [Device testing for Android](/testing/device-testing-for-android/) guides."%}

-1. Add tests to your project.
+1. Add tests to your app's repository.
 2. Add the appropriate testing Steps to your Workflow.
    For example, if you have an iOS project, you can use the `Xcode Test for iOS` Step to run Xcode tests.
-You can also use any custom Script Step that runs tests!
 3. Make sure the Step sends its output - the test results - to the appropriate deploy directory.
 4. Make sure you have the `Deploy to Bitrise.io` Step in your Workflow.